jaydenseric/Barebones/README.md

 ### Specify IE9 or modern browser only styles

-IE9 gets *styles-ie9.css* via HTML conditional comments while everything else runs *styles.css*.
+IE9 gets *main-ie9.css* via HTML conditional comments while everything else runs *main.css*.
 The Sass framework compliles relevent CSS to each of these files.

 The `$ie9` variable is available anywhere in your SCSS to apply hacks and fixes.